ymcmrs/PyINT/README.md

 # PyGAMMA

-Generating Interferograms based on python and GAMMA, for all of the popular SAR sensors:  ERS, ASAR, ALOS-1/2, Sentinal-1A/B, ...
+Bratch processing for generating Interferograms based on python and GAMMA.
+Available SAR sensors:  ERS, ASAR, ALOS-1/2, Sentinal-1A/B..
+All possible Sensors should be updated into these scripts.

 If you want to make the scripts work smooth, you should obey the following rules :

 1) $SCRATCHDIR and $TEMPLATEDIR should be available in your system environment. $SCRATCHDIR for processing, $TEMPLATEDIR for template files
 e.g., setenv SCRATCHDIR /Users/Yunmeng/Documents/SCRATCH
       setenv TEMPLATEDIR /Users/Yunmeng/Documents/development/TEMPLATEDIR

 2) The correct folders sequence should be:
      $SCRATCHDIR/PROJECTNAME/SLC       (SLC folder should be available!!!)